Skip to main content

 Jay H. Hendricks (Fed)

-A world-class expert in low pressure and vacuum metrology, Dr. Hendricks serves as the Deputy Program Manager for NIST on a Chip and is the former leader of the NIST Thermodynamic Metrology Group.
-Jay received his M.A. and Ph.D. in physical chemistry from Johns Hopkins University, and his B.S. in chemistry from Penn State University.
+A world-class calibration technical expert in low pressure and vacuum metrology, Dr. Hendricks is the Deputy Program Manager for NIST on a Chip program and is the former leader of the NIST Thermodynamic Metrology Group.
+Jay received his M.A. and Ph.D. in Physical Chemistry from Johns Hopkins University, and his B.S. in Chemistry from Penn State University.
 In 1996, he started his career at NIST as a post-doctoral fellow conducting research on a novel low-temperature CVD that resulted in a US patent.
+He is the Incoming President of IUVSTA, the International Union for Vacuum Science, Technique, and Application.

-Jay has over 30 years of vacuum science and technology experience and has worked on many aspects of vacuum technology and metrology.
-He was team lead of a 5-year Innovation in Measurement Science project aimed at re-inventing the realization and dissemination of pressure, temperature, and length using optical Fabry-Perot interferometer cavities.
-The research has resulted in a patent application, 12 publications, 6 invited talks and has fundamentally changed the way pressure and standards are be realized and disseminated with technology transfer to the private sector currently underway.
-His current research interests focus on development novel photonic methods for realizing traditional vacuum gauging and temperature metrology, dynamic measurements, and extreme vacuum production and measurement.
+Dr. Hendricks has 30 years of vacuum science and technology experience and has worked on many aspects of vacuum technology and metrology.
+He led a 5-year Innovation in Measurement Science project that has re-invented the realization and dissemination of pressure, temperature, and length using optical Fabry-Perot interferometer cavities.
+The research has resulted in 5 patents, 14 publications, 8 invited talks and has fundamentally changed the way pressure and standards are be realized and disseminated with technology transfer to the private sector currently underway.
+His current research interests focus on development novel photonic methods for realizing traditional vacuum and temperature metrology and extreme vacuum production and measurement.

-Dr. Hendricks has authored over 60 papers on vacuum science/ technology/ surface chemistry/ ion-beam laser spectroscopy.
+Dr. Hendricks has authored 115 publications on vacuum science/ metrology/ technology/ surface chemistry/ ion-beam laser spectroscopy (source google scholar).
+He holds 6 patents in vacuum science technology.
 He has presented invited papers at both domestic and international vacuum symposia and has been a seminar instructor for the Measurement Science Conference 6 times.
-He is regularly sought out as invited/ key-note speaker (8 times over the past 5 years).
-Recent awards include the being named a Fellow of the AVS for exceptional contributions to vacuum science, developing new and revolutionary vacuum standards and methods, and mentorship to early career scientists and engineers the NIST French Award for development of a new NIST calibration service, and two US Department of Commerce Gold Medals for Fixed Length Optical Cavity (FLOC) and for his service in protecting US historical documents including the Waldseemüller Map, and Emancipation Proclamation, and the US bill of rights.
+He is regularly sought out as invited/ keynote speaker (8 times over the past 5 years).
+Prominent awards include the being named a Fellow of the AVS for exceptional contributions to vacuum science, developing new and revolutionary vacuum standards and methods, and mentorship to early career scientists and engineers, the NIST French Award for development of a new NIST calibration service, and two US Department of Commerce Gold Medals for Fixed Length Optical Cavity (FLOC) and for his service in protecting US historical documents including the Waldseemüller Map, and Emancipation Proclamation, and the US Bill of Rights.

 Dr. Hendricks leadership is nationally and internationally recognized is sought out on a variety of vacuum standards meetings, symposia program committees and vacuum societies.
-Most prominently, he is the Scientific Director of IUVSTA (International Union of Vacuum Science, Technique and Application) an organization representing nearly 15,000 physicists, chemists, materials scientists, engineers, and technologists who are linked through their common use of vacuum.
-He currently has active leadership roles in the AVS (American Vacuum Society), and IVC (International Vacuum Congress), and EVC (European Vacuum Congress) program planning committees.
-He is an active member of the CCM Pressure and Vacuum working group piloting international key comparison, AVS-Mid Atlantic Chapter Executive Committee, where he organizes annual chapter meeting at NIST for the past 10 years, he is active on the ISO TC112 Vacuum Standards Committee where he reviews documents and standards, and is Chair of the IMEKO TC-16, an international technical committee for pressure and vacuum metrology.
+He is the past Scientific Director of IUVSTA, and is currently the President of IUVSTA (International Union of Vacuum Science, Technique and Application) an organization representing nearly 15,000 physicists, chemists, materials scientists, engineers, and technologists who are linked through their common use of vacuum.
+He has served as an AVS Director.
+He has active roles in the AVS as the IUVSTA Rep. for the AVS VTD, member of the AVS Recommended Practices and AVS Publications Committee.
+He is active with IUVSTA and participates in IVC, and EVC program planning advisor.
+He is an active member of the CCM Pressure and Vacuum working group, AVS-Mid Atlantic Chapter Executive Committee, where he co-organizes annual chapter meeting at NIST for the past 15 years, he is active on the ISO TC112 Vacuum Standards Committee where he reviews documents and standards as a technical advisor, and is Chair of the IMEKO TC-16, and secretary of TC-25, international Technical Committees for Pressure and Vacuum Metrology and Quantum Measurements and Information, respectively.
+He has formal training as an assessor for Quality systems following ISO 17025.

 Publications